pokexpert/ds_4002_project3/README.md

 ## Section 2: Map of Documentation
 DATA Folder

-- dataset link - link to the website from which our dataset can be downloaded
+- dataset link - Link to the website from which our dataset can be downloaded
 - Data_Appendix.pdf – Data appendix describing variables

 SCRIPTS Folder
-- *code for models
+- flower_classification_code.ipynb - Code for exploratory plots and models

 OUTPUT Folder
 - Output.pdf - Document containing all visualizations and table outputs